CSUN Management Department: One Vision/Three Passions

 - Being more effective in any position and role in work and in life, through the interpersonal and organizational skills gained in the program.

 The David Nazarian College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-Only 5% of business schools worldwide have achieved AACSB International accreditation.
+Only 5 percent of business schools worldwide have achieved AACSB International accreditation.

-The Business Honors Program is designed to recognize students who have demonstrated high academic standards and to encourage these students to continue their record of excellence as business majors at CSUN.
-The program is open to students who are declared majors in Accountancy; Economics; Finance; Information Systems; Management; Marketing; or Business Administration with an option in either Business Law, Global Supply Chain Management, Insurance and Financial Services, Real Estate or Systems and Operations Management; meet all Honors Program admissions criteria; and are selected by the Business Honors Program Admissions Committee.
-The Business Honors Program offers rigorous courses that emphasize communication, critical reasoning, complex problem solving and teamwork skills.
-Students accepted into the program are offered a variety of benefits, including Honors-designated courses, small class size, priority enrollment in business courses, the Business Honors Mentorship Program, the Seminar Series and Business Honors special events.
-For more information, call (818) 677-3100 or visit www.csun.edu/bhp.
+The Business Honors Program is designed to recognize students who have demonstrated high academic standards and to encourage these students to continue their record of excellence as business and economics majors at CSUN.
+The program is open to students who are declared majors in Accountancy; Economics; Finance; Information Systems; Management; Marketing; or Business Administration with an Option in either Business Law, Global Supply Chain Management, Insurance and Financial Services, Real Estate, or Systems and Operations Management; meet all Honors Program admissions criteria; and who apply and are selected for admission.
+The Business Honors Program offers rigorous courses that emphasize communication, critical reasoning, complex problem solving, and teamwork skills.
+Students accepted into the program are offered a variety of benefits, including Honors-designated courses, small class size, priority enrollment, Honors Mentorship, specialized Business Honors Seminars, and special events.
+For more information, call (818) 677-3100 or visit the Business Honors Program website.